JudiniLabs/code-gpt-docs/docs/tutorial-basics/docs_issues.md

 Please follow these guidelines when creating a new issue on the CodeGPT repository to make sure that issues are effectively communicated and resolved.

- **Warning:** Issues that do not follow these guidelines may not be considered.
+⚠️ **Warning:** Issues that do not follow these guidelines may not be considered.⚠️

 ## Steps to Document an Issue